nymea/nymea-docs/docs/plugins/thing-setup.md

 ---
-id:basic-concepts
+id:thing-setup
-title: Basic concepts
+title: Things setup
 ---

-Integration plugins in nymea provide support for additional integrations with hardware devices and online services, commonly referred to as "things".
-A single plugin can provide support for multiple things.

-A plugin is responsible for translating the nymea internal things api into the device or service specific protocol.
-This mainly consists of handling setup and connecting to a given thing and then monitoring it for state changes and forwarding actions triggered by nymea to it.

-Integration plugins can be written either using C++/Qt or using JavaScript.
-However, either way a [plugin JSON](plugin-json) file is required to define all the supported integrations by this plugin.

-## Adding and configuring new things
+The main purpose of an integration plugin is to allow nymea to connect to services and devices.
+For that, nymea creates "things" objects which is the main data structure to establish the communication.
+When a thing is created in nymea, it walks through a setup flow.
+How this actual flow looks like is depending on the capabilities of a thing class defined in the plugins [JSON file](plugin-json).

-Setting up a thing is done in two steps:
+However, adding a thing to the nymea system is always done in two steps:

-* Creation
+1. Creation
-* Setup
+2. Setup

-### Thing creation
+## Thing creation

 There are different ways how things can be created in nymea:

-#### User
+### User

 This is used if a thing needs to be configured manually by the user.
 For example by entering an IP address to connect to it.

-#### Discovery
+### Discovery

 This is used if a thing can be discovered.
 For example things that can be found via ZeroConf in the local network.
 The user can perform a discovery for such things and pick which ones should be added to the system.

 Plugins supporting discovery must implement the `discoverThings` method.

-#### Automatic
+### Automatic

 This is used if a device should be added to the system without the user having to interact with it at all.
 For example, if the user adds a bridge device to the system and then all the devices connected to this bridge will automatically appear in the system.

 Plugins supporting automatic thing creation must emit the `autoThingsAppeared` signal to indicate the appearance of such things.
 Also, such plugins plugins may implement `startMonitoringAutoDevices` if an entry point for watching things is required.

-### Thing setup
+## Thing setup

 Once it is known how a thing can be created in the system, it needs to be set up.
 Also this offers various options:

-#### JustAdd
+### JustAdd

 This is used for things that do not require any sort of authentication.
 A user can, after having discovered or manually entered connection parameters for such a thing, just add it to the system and it will be functional.

-#### Username and passwort
+### Username and passwort

 If a thing requires entering a username and password for nymea to interact with it, this setup method should be used.
 It will prompt the user to enter the login credentials upon setup.

-#### Display PIN
+### Display PIN

 Some things, for example smart TVs will require to use a PIN code for authentication.
 In this example, the TV will display the PIN to the user on the TV screen and the user can enter it in nymea upon device setup.

-#### Enter PIN
+### Enter PIN

 Some things might have an input method (e.g. a number pad) but no display and require the user to enter a PIN on the device.
 Nymea can display this PIN diuring device setup and allow the user to enter it on the device.

-#### Push button
+### Push button

 For devices that have a push button it is often required to press this button during setup to grant an authorization token to nymea.
 Using this setup method will tell the user to press the button during setup and continue once the button has been pressed.

-#### OAuth
+### OAuth

 Some things, mostly online services, use OAuth to allow the user logging in.
 Using this setup method will start an out of band login process.
 During the first step of the pairing, the plugin fetches a OAuth URL from the remote service and redirects the nymea user to this URL.
 The user then logs in and upon success the user is redirected back to nymea containing the information required to obtain an authorization token.

-### Combinations
+## Examples

 In general a plugin implementation can freely combine those create and setup methods to reflect the actual device or service.
 However, keep in mind that not all combinations of create methods and setup methods make sense.
 For example things that are added automatically will generally use JustAdd as setup method as they might be created in the system without user interaction at all.